Bill Belleville

 • "Sustainable Travel Handbook 2006" (www.travelearning.com)

-• "From Eden to Sahara" reprint.
-Foreword.
+• "From Eden to Sahara" by John Kunkel Small. reprint.
+Consultation and Foreword.

 • "Naturally Central Florida" report by MyRegion.org ('St. Johns Mosaic')